Robertmszabo/Tic-Tac-Toe_byRS/README.md

 # Tic-Tac-Toe_byRS

-Using python created a tic-tac-toe game playable within terminal
+How To Run

+Run python program and follow the prompts within the terminal and watch as your match unfolds